LamaTe/mlr3shiny/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* written R package names in lower case letters in the titel
+* used title case in Title

 ## Test environments
 * local manjaro 18.1.5, R 3.6.2